3. Assessor Chosen

 The purpose of this is to allow other people to see how potentially similar complaints to ones they have were handled in the past.
 It also, for example, allows external event organisers to see whether there are any outstanding match bans against QuidditchUK members.

-If you are unhappy with the results of a disciplinary hearing, or otherwise think QuidditchUK have handled your complaint poorly, you may further appeal to the Internal Quidditch Association (IQA), in line with their harassment policy (sections 6.d, 10).
+If you are unhappy with the results of a disciplinary hearing, or otherwise think QUK have handled your complaint poorly, you may further appeal to the Internal Quadball Association (IQA), in line with their harassment policy (sections 6.d, 10).

-QuidditchUK will not publish assessment reports when it knows there is currently or soon to be an appeal to the International Quidditch Association.
-Thus, when intending to appeal to the IQA, please notify QuidditchUK of your intent to do so as soon a possible.
+QUK will not publish assessment reports when it knows there is currently or soon to be an appeal to the IQA.
+Thus, when intending to appeal to the IQA, please notify QUK of your intent to do so as soon as possible.